1alessandro1/HP-Pavilion-CE2072NL-macOS/README.md

 * OpenRuntime.efi (bundled in OpenCore package)
 * HfsPlus.efi (if you created the USB with [this method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html#legacy-macos-online-method) or with `createinstallmedia`) and can be found either in the `OC/Drivers` folder of this repository or in [acidanthera/OcBinaryData](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi)

+Additional drivers for cosmetic stuff:

+* AudioDxe.efi for Boot Chime support in UEFI environment
+* OpenCanopy.efi (bundled in OpenCore package) for Mac-like GUI support in picker

 ### Kexts

 * [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases/latest)
 * [AppleALC](https://github.com/acidanthera/AppleALC/releases/latest)
 * [CPUFriend](https://github.com/acidanthera/CPUFriend/releases/latest)
 * [CtlnaAHCIPort.kext](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip) - for those of you who use the SATA Cable or M2 SATA SSD
+* [HoRNDIS](https://github.com/jwise/HoRNDIS/releases/latest) - for those of you who like to have USB tethering support
 * [Lilu](https://github.com/acidanthera/Lilu/releases/latest)
 * [NVMeFix](https://github.com/acidanthera/NVMeFix/releases/latest)
 * [RealtekRTL8111](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases/latest)